0sAND1s/HCDisk/README.md

 - [-s start]: Spectrum program start line/byte start address
 - [-t p|b|c|n file type]: Spectrum file type: program, bytes, char arr., no. arr
 - [-turbo \<1364|2250|3000|6000>]: Turbo baud rate for TZX blocks
+Examples:
+1. put dizzy.scr -n "Dizzy1SCR" -t b -s 16384
+will copy a file from PC to the current Spectrum disk; the PC file name is dizzy.scr, the new file name on destination will be Dizzy1SCR, the type will be Bytes (b), the start address will be 16384.
+2. put "pc file" -n "HC file" -t p -s 10 will copy a file from PC to the current Spectrum disk; the PC file name is "pc file" (includes space, so quotes must be used), the Spectrum name will be "HC file" (also containing space), the type will pe Program (p), the start line of program will be 10.

 del rm  - Delete file(s)
 - \<file spec.>: the file(s) to delete, ex: del *.com; A confirmation is displayed.